GoogleCloudPlatform/cloud-builders/npm/README.md

 it may not support the most recent features or versions of `npm`.
 We also do not provide historical pinned versions of `npm`.

-A supported `npm` image, including multiple tagged versions, is maintained by the Node team at https://hub.docker.com/_/node.
-This image also provides additional Node tooling.
+The Node team provides `node` images that support multiple tagged versions of `npm` and additional Node tooling.
+Please visit https://hub.docker.com/_/node for details.

 To migrate to the Node team's official Node image, make the following changes to your `cloudbuild.yaml`: